-Buy your gifts online from Amazon if you don’t have the energy to go out, they have everything you could ever want on there so you will always find what you are looking for.
+Buy your gifts online if you don’t have the energy to go out, they have everything you could ever want on there so you will always find what you are looking for.
 They have suggestions of what to get people and the top sellers plus all of the reviews so you know how good the products really are.
-Best of all you can get black Friday items super cheap on cyber Monday without having to deal with the crowds (personally I think people are crazy to go out on black Friday).
+Best of all you can get black Friday items super cheap on Cyber Monday without having to deal with the crowds (personally I think people are crazy to go out on Black Friday).

 The next thing you want to do after getting your Christmas gifts is to wrap them so you have one less thing to do for Christmas preparation, just be sure to label them so you don’t get confused later on.

 This will help ease the stress of the holidays and all the things you need to get done and you will feel more accomplished.